AMWA-TV/bcp-002-02/docs/Overview.md

 _See also the NMOS Glossary, and definitions within RFCs._

+### Assets

+A Node or Device.
+A Device is a logical block of functionality.
+A Node is a logical host for Devices.
+These Devices can be physical or virtual, for example software modules or plugin hardware.

 ### Distinguishing Information

-One or more items of metadata associated with an NMOS Resource that (in combination) provide a human-friendly way of identifying that resource.
+One or more items of metadata associated with an Asset that (in combination) provide a human-friendly way of identifying that Asset.

 The following sub-sections define metadata items that are used as Distinguishing Information.

 #### Manufacturer

-The name used by the company or other organisation creating/selling an NMOS Node or Device, e.g. "Acme".
+The name used by the company or other organisation creating/selling an Asset, e.g. "Acme".
 Manufacturers are encouraged to normalise this across their range of Products.

 > Note: AMWA does not maintain a registry of vendor names.